 - Any member of staff who receives a complaint will listen to the parent and / or student(s) and will take the matter seriously.
-They should take brief notes of names and circumstances as necessary. - The parent / student should be reassured that they have acted correctly in reporting the bullying. - The member of staff will refer the matter to the relevant tutor in accordance with the referral system established in the Positive Behaviour Management Policy.
+They may take brief notes of names and circumstances as necessary. - The parent / student should be reassured that they have acted correctly in reporting the bullying. - The member of staff will refer the matter to the relevant tutor in accordance with the referral system established in the Behaviour Management Policy. - The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly. - The member of staff will listen to all people involved as far as is reasonably possible, to reach as accurate a picture as is possible. - Whilst it is always the aim of any investigation to 'get to the truth', the view point of all parties including those of by-standers must be factored in providing as complete a picture as possible.
+The outcome of any investigation will be based on the balance of probabilities.